willcrichton/autoplan/notebooks/rainfall/README.md

 ## Dataset

-The dataset consists of around 400 solutions to the Rainfall problem in a variety of functional languages (OCaml, Pyret, and Racket), and about one-third are labeled with their plan.
+The dataset consists of around 400 solutions to the Rainfall problem in a variety of functional languages (OCaml, Pyret, and Racket), and about half are labeled with their plan.

 ![](dataset.png)

 ## Experiments

+At a high level, our approach is to apply the various methods described in the ["Generative Grading"](http://arxiv.org/abs/1905.09916) paper, starting with the simplest approach and increasing in complexity based on what works.

 * [Simple classifier trained on labeled student data](supervised_simple_classifier.ipynb)